-Table 6-3: Operations Net Effects Effects Assessment Operations Period Effects Mitigation and Monitoring Effects Assessment Criteria Operations Period Effects Mitigation and Monitoring Change to cultural landscape • No impacts during operations period.
-Not required; Impact on archaeological resources • No impacts during operations period.
-Not required; Impact on First Nation People and activities Impacts on First Nations people are not anticipated.
+Table 6-3: Operations Net Effects Effects Assessment Operations Period Effects Mitigation and Monitoring Net Effects Criteria Change to cultural landscape No impacts during operations period.
+Not required; No impacts during operations period.
+Impact on archaeological resources No impacts during operations period.
+Not required; No impacts during operations period.
+Impact on First Nation People and activities Impacts on First Nations people are not anticipated.
 The project area is not known to be used by Aboriginal communities for traditional activities.
 Consultation with interested First Nations groups is on-going.
 Continue consultations with First Nations that have an interest in the project.
+No net adverse effects on First Nations people or activities anticipated.
 ECONOMICS Impacts to goods movement In the AM period, compared to the Do Nothing base condition, the Project will result in longer auto travel times for east to west trips.
 Traffic modelling projects an increase of 3 minutes during the AM peak hour.
 In the PM period, compared to the Do Nothing base condition, the Project will result in travel time increase for trips originating in the downtown and destined to the east.
 Travel times for truck trips originating/destined from the Waterfront/Port Lands area are not expected to be significantly affected with the provision of new Gardiner access ramps located east of Cherry Street.
 Truck travel time increases are not projected for travel to and from areas north and west of the downtown.
 No specific mitigation recommended.
 City Transportation to work with those entities involved with Goods Movement to ensure that adequate access to road network is provided.
+Based on the forecasted future travel times, impacts to the movement of goods in the project area are expected to be minimal and well within variation of typical travel times.
 Impact on downtown mobility No negative impact on downtown mobility once the facility is constructed and operational.
 No specific mitigation recommended.
 Improved future transit system expected to improve downtown mobility.
+Effects on downtown mobility expected to be minimal.
 Impact on local business activity Access to businesses to be maintained.
-No long-term negative impacts to businesses are anticipated. • No specific mitigation warranted.
+No long-term negative impacts to businesses are anticipated.
+No specific mitigation warranted.
+No long-term negative impacts to businesses are anticipated.